Thursday, June 8, 2023

 Share

-If you’re heading off to Tuscany this summer, here are a few ways you can enjoy the sweeping landscape views, the world’s best wines, and more, all while minimizing your impact on the planet at the same time.
+If you’re planning a trip to Tuscany, here are a few ways you can enjoy the sweeping landscape views, the world’s best wines, and more, all while minimizing your impact on the planet at the same time.

 If you’ve chosen Italy as your next vacation destination, congratulations.
 You are in for a treat.
 Not only is this Mediterranean country home to some of the most flavorful, rich, and delicious food on the planet, but it’s also a haven of art, culture, history, beautiful scenery, great-tasting wine, and, well, need we go on?
 Basically, it ticks all the boxes — and even adds some you probably didn’t know you needed!